Mixture of Scope Experts at Test: Generalizing Deeper Graph Neural Networks with Shallow Variants: Understanding Generalization Disparity across GNN Scope Experts

-With $L$-hop aggregation, the SGC model is equivalent to having a training scope size $L$.
-The following theorem is based on the PAC-Bayes analysis with margin loss~\cite{subgroup-bound, pac1, pac2, pac3}.
-Typically, we aim to bound the generalization gap between the expected loss $\risk_m(\theta)$ of a test subgroup $m$ for 0 margins and the empirical loss $\hLg_S(\theta)$ on train subgroup $S$ for a margin $\gamma$.
+The following theorem is based on the PAC-Bayes analysis with margin loss~\cite{subgroup-bound, pac3}.
+We aim to bound the generalization gap between the expected loss $\risk_m(\theta)$ of a test subgroup $m$ for 0 margins and the empirical loss $\hLg_S(\theta)$ on train subgroup $S$ for a margin $\gamma$.